larswaechter/telegram-bot-server/README.md

 ## Description

 telegram-bot-server is a Node.js powered webserver with MongoDB integration for running your own [Telegram Bot](https://core.telegram.org/bots) as well as a REST API.
+It provides one example bot command innately but you can easily integrate your own ones into the current system.

-You can easliy integrate your own bot commands into the current system.
 See the `Commands` section for more information.

 ## Prerequisites